johnlpage/UniBench/reporting/report.md

 ### Description

 This shows how the document size impacts the speed in MB/s when using `insert` operations to add documents and assign them a primary key.
-In the test 2GB of data was bulk inserted into an empty collection.
+In the test 24 GB of data was bulk inserted into an empty collection.
 The only index is the _id index with the default ObjectID(), in this was only a small set of database blocks are being written to at any one time, so nearly all writes to the database are